-A progressive area where you can mostly find small bars and small restaurants, also in the center of Athens.
+A progressive area where you can mostly find small bars and small restaurants.
 During day time the area has crowds and lots of traffic due to many flea market style shops.
 During night time it is transformed to a all-Athens-stage.
 You access it from Monastiraki Station and you walk in it.
 Don’t try to fit a car in those narrow roads.

 Food & Wine Tours

 A small but clever amount of services provided by locals exist to help you taste the city (literally).
 There are food and wine tours, even cook-with-a-local tours.